 Understanding your staffing needs can help you determine your shift needs, as well as the kinds of employees you should be looking for.

-According to a 2015 report by the US Bureau of Labor Statistics, the restaurant turnover rate rose to 72.1%, up from 66.7% in 2014.
-The largest contributing factor being the quit rate, according to Touchbistro (Restaurant Staffing Best Practices: How to Staff a Restaurant).
+According to new data, the restaurant turnover rate rose to 130.7%, up from 78.9 percent in 2019.
+The largest contributing factor being the quit rate, according to Touchbistro (Restaurants Can Boost 90-Day Employee Retention by 43 Percent).

 High turnovers means a lot of time and money spent on rehiring and retraining employees.
 One way you can avoid a high turnover rate is to hire the right people for your jobs in the first place.